kevinamiri/t2v-transformers-models/README.md

 Huggingface's `AutoModel` and `AutoTokenzier`.

-In the following example, we are going to build a custom image for a non-public model which we have locally stored at `./my-model`.
+In the following example, we are going to build a custom image for a non-public model which we have locally stored at `./ie`.

-Create a new `Dockerfile` (you do not need to clone this repository, any folder on your machine is fine), we will name it `my-model.Dockerfile`.
+Create a new `Dockerfile` (you do not need to clone this repository, any folder on your machine is fine), we will name it `ie.Dockerfile`.
 Add the following lines to it:

 ```
 FROM semitechnologies/transformers-inference:custom
-COPY ./my-model /app/models/model
+COPY ./ie /app/models/model
 ```

 The above will make sure that your model end ups in the image at